Nuala Kennedy: Career

 Nuala tours globally as Nuala Kennedy Band headlining at major festivals such as Rudolstadt (GER) Telemark (NOR) Celtic Connections (UK) Celtic Colours International (CAN) Festival Interceltique de Lorient (FRA) Eurofonik (FRA) and Milwaukee Irish Festival (US).
 She is a member of Oirialla playing music from her native Oriel alongside Gerry O'Connor, accordionist Martin Quinn and Breton guitarist Gilles Le Bigot.
 Nuala also plays in the Irish traditional music power trio, The Alt, with John Doyle and Eamon O'Leary.
 In 2014 she released their eponymous record on her independent label, Under the Arch Records, and a second The Alt album Day Is Come was released on 3 February 2022.
+In 2025 she started touring with Solas.

 Personal life

 Nuala is married to the Appalachian singer-songwriter A. J. Roach.
 The couple live in Ennis, Co Clare, Ireland with their two small children.